MARTIMM/SessionManager/doc/dispatcher.md

 ### Application workings

 #### Startup options
-* Option pointing to an alternative configuration file.
-The default configuration file is stored at `$XDG_CONFIG` or at the config root `~/.config/`.
+* [x] Option pointing to a root directory of the configuration.

   * Several other files may exist such as a theme description.
 This can be defined in the configuration file.
 When absent, the current desktop theme is used.
   ```
   ~/.config/io.github.martimm.dispatcher/